molibdex/HackathonApp---Spring-Project/README.md

 - two separate category registration of member and team.
 - users can manage their own account.
 - admin board.
-- contact form connect with MySQL database.
+- contact form connected with MySQL database.